Unlearning my Library. Bookshelf Research #2

 The Unlearning my Library Forum took place near the Utrecht University Library Uithof to engage with alternative approaches to archiving, libraries, cataloguing systems and knowledge production.
 The forum was looking to create a platform that brings people together to discuss and exchange on different (artistic) practices, interventions and inquiries around (in)formal libraries, archives and their systems of categorization.

-Organised together with Black Archives (Amsterdam) Sayonara Stutgart
+Organised together with Black Archives (Amsterdam) Sayonara Stutgard

 For more information about the Forum Unlearning my Library and full list of participants please check this post.